 To be more organized in this department, you can purchase a two-sided trash bin.
 Or, you can use a cardboard box as disposable storage for your recyclable products.
 Taking out your recycling becomes even more natural because you don’t have to take home any containers at all.

-Reusing products that can’t be recycled is also good practice.
+Reusing products that can’t be recycled is also a good practice.
 Some plastics, like the ones used for some yogurt containers, are either difficult or impossible to recycle.
 However, repurposing them to serve as small seedling pods for your indoor herb garden is an excellent way to make the most of these items and to keep them out of landfills.

 Purchase biodegradable or recyclable products